rack/rack-contrib/CONTRIBUTING.md

   place, but if you diverge from how things are done at the moment the patch won't get accepted as-is.

+* Support Ruby 2.2 and higher.
+We maintain the same Ruby version compatibility as Rack itself.
+We use [Travis CI test runs](https://travis-ci.org/rack/rack-contrib) to validate this.

 * Require no external dependencies.
 Some existing middleware depends on additional gems in order to function; we feel that this is an anti-pattern, and so no patches will be accepted which add additional